shaneholloman/platypus/Documentation/Documentation.md

 Shows a window with a text view containing script output.
 Please note that this text view is *not* a full, interactive terminal session, and cannot be used to prompt for user input via `stdin`.
 It does not support any of the standard terminal commands and cannot be used to display ncurses-based interfaces.

-The styling of the text view can configured under **Text Settings**.
+The styling of the text view can be configured under **Text Settings**.

 <img src="images/interface_textwindow.png" width="469">